tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 To sync your collection on desktop, press `Y` or click "Sync" on the toolbar.

-I must warn you in advance though.
-Don't sync your collection with AnkiWeb if you are a heavy user of [subs2srs](https://aur.archlinux.org/packages/subs2srs/).
-`subs2srs` decks take a lot of disk space.
-Use a different Anki profile to store them.

-To make multiple profiles, press `File > Switch profile`.

 ## Import an example mining deck

 After you install Anki, you need to set up a `Note Type`